tparchman/lab/GOAG/readme.md

-## Mojave Ground Squirrel analysis notes
+## Desert tortoise analysis notes

-### Notes on contaminant cleaning and barcode parsing 10-21
+### Notes on contaminant cleaning and barcode parsing 10-30

-`NOTE`: One library was sequenced on one Novaseq lane in late September of 2021 `NOTE`: Contaminant cleaning and barcode parsing in `/working/parchman/MGS/`
+`NOTE`: One library was sequenced on one Novaseq lane in late September of 2021 `NOTE`: Contaminant cleaning and barcode parsing in `/working/parchman/GOAG/`

 ### This file contains code and notes for
 1) cleaning contaminants using tapioca